f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

         }
     }

-If the upgrad is successful, you will get notification like the message below:
+If the upgrade is successful, you will get notification like the message below:

 .. code-block:: json